What Is The Right Countertop For Your Style and Your Function?

 Maybe one of the most important factors you should consider is if you expect to be able to place hot pots, pans and dishes directly onto your countertops.
 Some materials are even specifically designed to resist high heat.
 Granite, slate and glass countertops are known for their heat tolerance.

 Kitchens can be messy places, and we all know that spills happen.
 Be sure to take into account how many unexpected spills occur in your home before choosing a countertop material.
 Some materials are highly vulnerable to stains and will cause you stress when the color doesn’t come out.
 Some lighter colors of marble are great examples of stain vulnerable materials.

 The most obvious factor you should consider is the appearance of the countertops you want.
 While it may be easy for you to decide what color or look you’d like, it’s important to be aware that some materials come in limited colors, while others have wide ranges.
 You should also note that some materials like onyx can be backlit to highlight their coloring while others like soapstone naturally darken as time passes.

 Your budget is probably a big factor in your countertop installation decision.
 Be aware that certain materials – or even certain colors of those materials – may be rare and cost more.
 Using price as a filter can also help you narrow down which material is the best choice for your countertop replacement.

 Need Professional Kitchen Countertop Replacement?

 Choosing the right material for your new countertops is important – Legacy Bath & Kitchen will assist you with that process.

 Turn to the expert kitchen remodelers in San Antonio to help you pick the perfect material that fits in with your lifestyle and budget!
-Our experienced countertop installation team will take care of removing your old countertops, and installing your brand new countertops flawlessly.
+Our experienced kitchen countertop replacement team will take care of removing your old countertops, and installing your brand new countertops flawlessly.
 These costs are all conveniently factored into your kitchen remodel package with Legacy Bath and Kitchen.
 The first step is a free consultation!